welkerCode/MachineLearning-SVM/README.txt

 Utility.py: Contains functions to organize and extract data that are common to most or all of the critical python files.

 Extra files:
-pr2.py: used to solve problem 2 - Linear Regression.
-Can be executed using 'python pr2.py'.
+pr-svm.py: used to solve problem 2c.
+Can be executed using 'python pr-svm.py'.
 Output goes to console

 --Data Files--
 *inputs